 Mining pools are a more democratic, community-oriented type of mining endeavor that is profitable even for miners that have less expensive rigs.
 These pools have a combined network hash rate.

-This is an enormous figure, so it is no wonder that miners are joining each other in mining pools to combine their computing power and mine Bitcoin faster.
+Considering how many hashes are in a bitcoin, it is no wonder that miners are joining each other in mining pools to combine their computing power and mine Bitcoin faster.
 The complex computations miners are solving require large power consumption and you should definitely take into account the electricity cost and the mining difficulty of BTC when planning to invest money in mining rigs.

 A Few Words Before You Go…